-Samaritan holds 60-minute volunteer orientation sessions on the 1st Wednesday of every month to provide an overview of the hospice philosophy and detailed information about volunteer opportunities at Samaritan.
+Samaritan holds 60-minute volunteer orientation sessions to provide an overview of the hospice philosophy and detailed information about volunteer opportunities at Samaritan.
 Fill out the form below to learn more.

 When you become a New Jersey hospice volunteer at Samaritan, you’ll be greeted and trained by our welcoming volunteer-services staff.
 To honor our hospice volunteers, each year we host a Winterfest celebration to award volunteers with service hour milestones.
 Adult volunteer milestones begin at 100 hours.
 Teen volunteer milestones begin at 25 hours.
-During Volunteer Appreciation Week, we also host a homemade breakfast for all our dedicated volunteers.
+During Volunteer Appreciation Week, when there isn’t a pandemic, we also host a homemade breakfast for all our dedicated volunteers.

 Enjoy this video we created to celebrate Volunteer Appreciation Week in April 2021